telefonicaid/fiware-glancesync/README.rst

 the regions sharing a credential.
 The ``master`` target is the one where the master region is.
-Each target has a section with its name in the configuration file, to specify the credential and optionally other configuration (most of the parameters are local to each target)
+Each target has a section with its name in the configuration file, to specify the credential and optionally other configuration (most of the parameters are local to each target).

 The way to synchronise to regions that are in other *target*, is to specified the region with the preffix ``<target_name>:``.
 For example, to synchronise to region